Eldar Quliyev

 Eldar Quliyev (January 18, 1941 – April 16, 2021) was a Soviet and Azerbaijani film director, screenwriter, and actor.

 Biography

 Eldar was the son of composer and pianist Tofig Guliyev.
-He studied at the Gerasimov Institute of Cinematography from 1960 to 1966, where he was taught by Sergei Gerasimov himself.
+He studied at the Gerasimov Institute of Cinematography from 1960 to 1966, where he was taught by Sergei Gerasimov.
 He then began working for the film studio Azerbaijanfilm in 1967, where he directed fictional films and documentaries.
 He also became a professor of cinematography at the Azerbaijan State University of Culture and Arts.
 That year, he directed his first short film, titled Biri vardı, biri yoxdu....
 His best known films include Babek and Nizami.

 Eldar Quliyev died in Baku on 16 April 2021 at the age of 80.